All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Less urgent but still report to your provider:

-If you experience a severe allergic reaction, you will not be able to continue with that specific GLP-1 medication.
+If you experience a severe allergic reaction, you won't be able to continue with that specific GLP-1 medication.
 Your provider can evaluate whether switching to a different medication in the class is safe, or recommend an alternative treatment approach.

 Vision Changes, Mental Health Changes, and Other Warning Signs